ServiceNow Research Uncovers Security’s Patching Paradox

 Cybersecurity teams already dedicate a significant proportion of their resources to patching.
 That number is set to rise:

-• French organisations spend 315 hours a week on average (compared with 321 hours globally) – the equivalent of about eight full-time employees – managing the vulnerability response process.
+_• EMEA organisations spend 319 hours a week on average – the equivalent of about eight full-time employees – managing the vulnerability response process.

-• 66% of French respondents say they plan to hire more dedicated resources for patching over the next 12 months.
+• 63% of EMEA respondents say they plan to hire more dedicated resources for patching over the next 12 months.

-• On average, the French respondents surveyed plan to hire about 3.6 people dedicated to vulnerability response – an increase of 46% over today’s staffing levels.
+• On average, the EMEA respondents surveyed plan to hire about 3.8 people dedicated to vulnerability response – an increase of 48% over today’s staffing levels.

 Hiring won’t solve the problem: teams struggle with broken processes

 Adding cybersecurity talent may not be possible.
 According to ISACA, a global non-profit IT advocacy group, the global shortage of cybersecurity professionals will reach 2 million by 2019.
-The study found that hiring won’t solve the vulnerability response challenges facing French organisations, with the results of the respondents from France revealing that:
+The study found that hiring won’t solve the vulnerability response challenges facing EMEA organisations, with the results of the respondents based in EMEA revealing that:

-• French security teams lost an average of 13.2 days manually coordinating patching activities across teams.
+• EMEA security teams lost an average of 11.5 days manually coordinating patching activities across teams.

-• 55% say they find it difficult to prioritise what needs to be patched first (compared to 65% globally).
+• 65% say they find it difficult to prioritise what needs to be patched first.

-“Most data breaches occur because of a failure to patch, yet many organisations struggle with the basic hygiene of patching,” Matthieu De Montvallon said.
+“Most data breaches occur because of a failure to patch, yet many organisations struggle with the basic hygiene of patching,” van der Wilt said.
 “Attackers are armed with the most innovative technologies, and security teams will remain at a disadvantage if they don’t change their approach.”

 Quickly detecting and patching vulnerabilities significantly reduces breach risk